GjjvdBurg/abed/README.md

 processing of result files into result tables. `abed` was designed for use with the Dutch LISA supercomputer, but can hopefully be used on any Torque compute cluster.

+`abed` was created as a way to automate all the tedious work necessary to set up proper benchmarking experiments.
+It also removes much of the hassle by using a single configuration file for the experimental setup.
+A core feature of `abed` is that it doesn't care about which language the tested methods are written in.

 Usage:
 ------